mgehrt1/fetch-backend-exercise/README.md

 # Fetch Backend Exercise

+This project implements a REST API for managing user points and transactions.
+It allows users to add points, spend points, and check their point balance.

 ## Instructions for running locally

 1. Make sure you have Node.js installed.
 You can download it from [here](https://nodejs.org/).